chargome/chargome.com/content/blog/clean-code-in-ts.md

 Switch statements are seldomly small but complex.
 They are hard to maintain, and usually grow with domain changes.
 If not avoided, they should be deeply nested in the code, in a factory that creates polymorphic class instances.

+### function arguments

+More than two arguments per functions hould be avoided, since testing all combinations of arguments can become cumbersome.
+Uncle Bob states it this way: "_One input argument is the next best thing to no arguments._"